A Short Piece

-Self-driving cars might be coming, sure, but I don’t think they’re coming for at least another decade, and we need truckers now.
-But since we keep talking about “self-driving cars,” people will stop becoming truckers today, and so the supply chain might collapse.
+Self-driving cars might be coming soon, sure, but I don’t think they’re coming for at least another decade, and we need truckers now.
+But since we keep talking about “self-driving cars,” people will easily stop becoming truckers today, and so the supply chain might collapse.
 And guess what?
 If the supply chain collapses and the economy goes down with it, we might not get self-driving cars.
-Do you see the joke here?
-Because we are so confident mass automation is coming, the conditions which could arise to mass automation may collapse.
-(Kafka would be proud.)
+Do you get the joke?
+Because we’re so confident mass automation is coming, the conditions which could arise to mass automation may collapse (Kafka would be proud).

 When Keynes was alive, information was much more limited.
 The main signal for the economy was interest rates and government action — Keynes was right about that — but today there are numerous sources which “signal” about the economy and the future.
 People have even stopped trusting the Fed and “signal” of interest rates, because the internet has taught us that it’s all manipulated propaganda.
 In fact, many people have come to believe the Fed is trying to trick us, and so now when the State does things that should “signal” a prosperous future, we see it as a smokescreen.
 And maybe it isn’t, but we’ve learned from the internet that it might be (say from someone like Peter Schiff).
 Did Keynes see this coming?
 The inflation of economic signals themselves?
 The radical increase in noise we cannot readily identify signals amid?
 Hard to say.